ankit-rathi/ankit-rathi.github.io/dsai-ssh/preface.md

 permalink: /dsai-ssh/preface/
 ---

 | [Previous](https://ankit-rathi.github.io/dsai-ssh/about-the-author/)  | [Table of Contents](https://ankit-rathi.github.io/dsai-ssh/) | [Next](https://ankit-rathi.github.io/dsai-ssh/understanding-the-big-picture/)  |

 It is probably not a secret that data intelligence has become one of the most exciting fields of this age.
 Although it may seem the buzzword of our time, it is certainly not the hype.
 This exciting field opens the way to new possibilities and is becoming indispensable to our daily lives.

 Organizations, big or small, are heavily investing in data intelligence research and applications these days.
 And hence, it has become the hottest career.
 If you want to become a data intelligence practitioner, there is no better time than this.

+Data intelligence refers to all the analytical tools and methods companies employ to form a better understanding of the information they collect to improve their services or investments.
+Data intelligence focuses on analysis and interaction with information in a meaningful way to promote better decision-making in the future.

 > The 'Data Intelligence' term in this book represents Data Science(DS), Machine Learning(ML), Artificial Intelligence(AI) fields collectively.
 These fields are quite closely related but have few differences as well, we will cover those differences in an upcoming chapter.